janosh/blog/content/posts/2018-11-02~gatsby-algolia-search/gatsby-algolia-search.md

 module.exports = queries
 ```

-It might look a little initmidating at first, but really these are just GraphQl queries that `gatsby-plugin-algolia` runs to get the data with which to populate your indices on Algolia's servers.
-I'm using separate one's for my posts and pages to keep things organized but you could have all your data in one index.
+It might look a little initmidating at first, but basically you're just letting `gatsby-plugin-algolia` know how to acquire the data with which to populate your indices on Algolia's servers.
+The example above uses separate queries passing data to separate indices for pages and blog posts.

 Notice also that you can run transformers on the data returned by the queries to bring it into a format ready for searching.
-All I'm doing here is 'flattening' my posts and pages to 'unnest' the frontmatter but transformers could do much more for you if necessary.
-Whoever, came up with this intermediate step for index construction, props to you!
-This makes the whole process really flexible and much more powerful.
-You could for instance filter the results of your queries here, format or even add new fields based on content type, merge entries and so on.
+All we're doing here is 'flattening' posts and pages to 'unnest' the frontmatter but transformers could do much more for you if required.
+This makes the whole process of indexing your data really flexible and powerful.
+You could for instance filter the results of your queries here, format fields or even add ones, merge entries and so on.

 If you've come this far, then the "backend" is done.
-You can now run `gatsby build` to see your indices in Algolia's webinterface flooded with all your data (provided the build runs without errors, of course).
+You can now run `gatsby build` to see your indices in Algolia's webinterface flooded with all your data (provided the build throws no errors).

+## Frontend

 What remains to be done now is to add a user-facing search interface to your site.
-It needs a way for the user to enter a search string, then send that string to Algolia, receive matching results from your indices and finally display those to the user.
-This is the part that took me much longer to get looking and working the way I wanted but (hopefully) it will be much quicker with a little guidance.
-So let's dive right in.
+It needs a way for the user to enter a search string, send that string to Algolia, receive matching results from your indices and finally display those to the user.
+Let's dive right in.

 We're going to assemble everything we need into a React `Search` component that we call from anywhere on our site where we want the user to be able to search.
+Even though design varies strongly from site to site, we'll also go through the styles in this guide since working out the CSS transitions to have the search field slide out as the user clicks on it and the results pane to appear once Algolia returns some matches can take some time.
+We'll implement this functionality with `styled-components` but of course, you can use any styling method you like and the CSS should remain mostly the same.

 The first step is to create the main component file.